 Should You Apply for an Unsecured Business Loan?

-You could pursue a secured loan, but if you don’t have collateral, you won’t get very far.
 Fortunately, there are other working capital options that don’t require collateral called unsecured business loans.
-In terms of structure, these loans are like traditional, secured term loans except that, as the borrower, you’re not required to put up collateral to secure the loan.
+In terms of structure, these business loans are like traditional, secured term loans except that, as the borrower, you’re not required to put up collateral to secure the loan.

 In this blog post, we’ll review the questions you should be able to answer and factors to consider so you can decide whether an unsecured business loan is right for you.

 Even if you have enough collateral to put up in order to secure a traditional loan, you may not want to.
 That’s because, by using your assets as collateral, you risk losing those assets if you’re unable to repay your loan.
+Here are some common examples of valuable collateral that business owners don’t want to risk losing:

 If you decide that you don’t want to risk losing a business asset, are a long-time business owner, and have strong credit, unsecured business financing may be a good choice for your business.

-Here’s why: when you receive a loan, you make small payments upfront through interest and fees for immediate access to a large lump sum of money.
+Here’s why: when you receive a loan, you make small payments upfront through interest rates and fees for immediate access to a large lump sum of money.
 Ideally, you’ll make up for the cost of the loan by investing the funds you gain access to.

 Therefore, you’ll likely want to take out a business loan to avoid a costly crisis or to take advantage of a growth opportunity.
 So, if you think there’s a chance that the loan’s cost will be less than the return you earn on the proceeds, an unsecured business loan could be the right option for you.

 3. Am I Willing to Sign a Personal Guarantee?

 As mentioned earlier in this post, with an unsecured loan, you don’t have to put up collateral.
 However, you’ll likely have to sign a personal guarantee.
 This is important to consider because a personal guarantee gives your lender the legal right to pursue your personal assets if you don’t repay your loan amount.
 In addition, this could affect your personal credit score.